hallboyone/Sandbox/README.md

 # Sandbox
 Location for testing code and concepts

-There is not any major, longterm project contained here.
-This repository is simple a location to test new ideas and work out problems.
+There are not any major, longterm project contained here.
+This repository is simply a location to test new ideas and work out problems.